arangodb/docs/3.10/indexing-index-basics.md

 As mentioned above, the most important indexes for graphs are the edge indexes, indexing the `_from` and `_to` attributes of edge collections.
-They provide very quick access to all edges originating in or arriving at a given vertex, which allows to quickly find all neighbors of a vertex in a graph.
+They provide very quick access to all edges originating in or arriving at a given vertex, which allows you to quickly find all neighbors of a vertex in a graph.

 In many cases one would like to run more specific queries, for example